KoatKoetl/Chess-website/README.md

 # Chess Website
-This is a landing of chess website, which I did for the Yandex Craud. </br>
+This is a landing of chess website, which I did for the Yandex Crowd. </br>
 The task was to create it using only HTML, CSS, JavaScript.
 Any library or framework aren't welcome. </br>
 The task was easy for me, but took some time to understand how to correctly place all the stuff on page, to make it responsive.